Rolex Precision Chronometer 18ct 1947 34mm

 The oversize two-piece 18ct yellow gold watch case has a classic 1940s honesty and simplicity with flared lugs which were popular during the period.
 The case measures 34mm in diameter, excluding the correct Rolex crown and is in perfect condition.
 Even under high magnification, it is very hard to find any signs of wear, indicating this watch has seen very little use and has had a charmed life.

 The case has been inspected, cleaned and lightly hand-polished to bring it back to the immaculate condition you see here, with no scratches, dimples or marks visible to the naked eye.
 The case-back is of full-thickness and has never been inscribed.
 Inside the case-back, all is as expected and is correctly signed: ‘Rolex’, along with the Rolex model reference 4411 and the number 981.
 Also with Swiss Geneva 18ct hallmarks.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The strap fitted is a new high-quality dark brown Crocodile strap, with a Rolex gold plated buckle which we feel contrasts nicely with the watch.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours of strap from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 18mm straps if you wish, here.

-The watch comes complete with a Rolex presentation box, as shown.
+This watch comes complete with a Rolex presentation box.

 A beautiful, rare, and highly collectable vintage gold watch from horology’s most famous name, which will provide an excellent financial investment as well as be something to use, wear, treasure and enjoy!